 NORTHERN BRANCH JAIL PROJECT

 The Northern Branch Jail facility (NBJ) is sited for the north county, which is the source of more than 57% of the county jail population, and will be located on approximately 6 acres of a larger 50-acre County owned parcel at the corner of Betteravia Road and Black Road in near proximity to the County’s largest city, Santa Maria.
 The NBJ will cover approximately 136,000 ft.
-Construction began on September 6, 2016 and will have an estimated completion date in late 2018/early 2019.
+Construction began on September 6, 2016 and is expected to be complete in 2019.

 The NBJ will be a 376-bed, Type-II jail facility, with the necessary supporting infrastructure to operate independent of the Santa Barbara Main Jail in the southern part of the county.
 The facility will house both male and female inmates, in a mix of medium security, high security and isolation cells, and will include 32 special use beds for mental health and medical purposes, along with an outpatient medical clinic.